 - Neutering is ideally performed from a month after treatment is completed if the cat has responded well.
-However, if leaving the cat unneutered is causing stress e.g., attempts to escape or distress when queens are on heat, neutering during therapy may be preferred, ideally when the cat is doing well on treatment with at least another 4 weeks of treatment remaining.
-Some measure AGP to confirm it is normal before neutering; - There is no contraindication to routine worming and flea treatment for cats on GS-441524 or remdesivir; - No information is available on response to vaccination of cats receiving treatment for FIP although analysis of treated cases suggests that cats can be safely vaccinated after or during successful treatment without causing relapse.
-Vaccines should be administered as is normally recommended for the cat depending on its environment and risk (see WSAVA or ABCD Vaccination Guidelines).
-If urgent vaccination is required whilst the cat is being treated, due to the risk of infectious disease, vaccines can be given if the cat is well; - If veterinary visits and procedures are necessary, clinic stays should be minimised, and Cat Friendly Clinic protocols and handling implemented to reduce stress to the cat.
+However, if leaving the cat unneutered is causing stress (e.g. attempts to escape or distress for queens on heat) then neutering during treatment can be considered if the cat is doing well on treatment with at least another 2-4 weeks of treatment remaining if possible.
+Measuring AGP (if available) to confirm it is normal before neutering can be reassuring; - There is no contraindication to routine worming or flea treatment for cats on GS-441524 or remdesivir; - No information is available on response to vaccination of cats receiving treatment for FIP.
+Prospective studies are needed but analysis of treated cases suggests that cats can be safely vaccinated after or during successful treatment without causing relapse of FIP.
+Vaccine should be given as recommended for the cat depending on its environment and risk (see WSAVA or ABCD Vaccination Guidelines).
+If urgent vaccination is needed during treatment, due to risk of infectious disease, then they should only be given if the cat is clinically well; - If veterinary visits and procedures are necessary, clinic stays should be minimised and Cat Friendly Clinic protocols and handling implemented to reduce stress to the cat.